On the Convergence of Muon and Beyond: Convergence Analysis

 \section{Convergence Analysis}

-We begin our analysis by situating it within the established context of first-order stochastic optimization.
-The $\mathcal{O}(T^{-1/4})$ convergence rate is a well-known bottleneck for methods like SGD, and recent work by \cite{shen2025convergence} confirmed this limitation for the standard Muon algorithm.
-Accordingly, our first step in this section is to analyze the Muon-MVR1 variant and formally reaffirm this baseline convergence rate in Theorem \ref{th1_vr1}.
-While the rate itself is standard, our primary contribution here lies in the novel and unified analytical framework we develop to prove it, as this framework will be instrumental for subsequent results.
+We begin by placing our results in the standard framework of first-order stochastic optimization.
+The $\mathcal{O}(T^{-1/4})$ rate is a well-known bottleneck for SGD-type methods, and recent work by \cite{shen2025convergence} confirmed the same limitation for standard Muon.
+Accordingly, we first analyze Muon-MVR1 and recover this baseline anytime convergence rate in Theorem \ref{th-nonconvex-mvr1}.
+While the rate itself is standard, our main contribution here is a unified proof framework that also underpins the sharper results for Muon-MVR2.

-Our analysis is conducted under a diminishing stepsize schedule, a standard setting that guarantees convergence to an optimal solution.
-Nevertheless, our theoretical framework is general enough to encompass the constant-stepsize setting, where it yields a tighter convergence bound devoid of the logarithmic factor $\ln(T)$.
+We focus on \textbf{horizon-free} schedules that yield anytime guarantees.
+Fixed-horizon constant-stepsize variants may remove the logarithmic factors, but are not pursued here.

 To facilitate the analysis of convergence for Muon, we make the following assumptions: \begin{assumption} The function $f$ is bounded from below.
 There exists $f^* > -\infty$ such that $f(\mathbf{X}) \geq f^*$, for all $\mathbf{X} \in \mathbb{R}^{m\times n}$. \end{assumption}